keyboard_arrow_up

 Plastic Extrusions

-Plastic extrusion is a continuous molding process that produces a wide variety of plastic shapes and products.
+Plastic extrusion is a continuous molding process used to create a diverse range of plastic shapes and products.

-Note: The term polymer extrusion is sometimes used interchangeably with plastic extrusion.
-This is not incorrect, though it is not the most precise way to describe the process.
-Technically, a polymer is a large molecule made up of many similar monomers, which are small molecules.
-These are not the kinds of polymers to which the words "polymer extrusion" refer.
-Instead, when the words "polymer" and "extrusion" are paired together, they refer only to elastomers, rubber, and plastic.
+While the term polymer extrusion is sometimes used interchangeably with plastic extrusion, it is not the most accurate way to describe the process.
+Technically, a polymer is a large molecule composed of many similar smaller molecules called monomers.
+However, when "polymer" and "extrusion" are used together, they specifically refer to elastomers, rubber, and plastic, not the general category of polymers.

 Applications of Plastic Extrusion

-Plastic extrusion is important to many industries, including automotive manufacturing, building and construction, HVAC, plumbing, chemical processing, appliance, food and beverage, electronics.
+Plastic extrusion is used to produce a wide variety of products and shapes, serving as a reliable, versatile, and cost-effective solution for many industries.
+The plastic extrusion process is essential to sectors such as automotive manufacturing, building and construction, HVAC, plumbing, chemical processing, appliances, food and beverage, and electronics.

 Plastic Extrusion Products

-The plastic extrusion process is used to create plastic parts of all kinds.
-They range from engine components to electronic housings.
-Other examples of plastic extrusion products include plastic PVC channels, plastic strip, plastic profiles, PVC pipe, all-purpose plastic tubing, medical tubing, weather stripping, decorative trim, functional trim, fencing, deck railings, window frames, plastic films and sheeting, thermoplastic coatings, and wire insulation.
+The plastic extrusion process is used to produce a wide array of plastic components, from engine parts to electronic housings.
+Other examples of products created through plastic extrusion include PVC channels, plastic strips, profiles, PVC pipes, all-purpose tubing, medical tubing, weather stripping, decorative and functional trim, fencing, deck railings, window frames, plastic films and sheeting, thermoplastic coatings, and wire insulation.

 History of Plastic Extrusion

-The earliest iterations of the plastic extruder were invented in the early 1800s.
-For instance, in 1820, Thomas Hancock invented a rubber "masticator," which was designed to reclaim processed rubber scraps.
-Not long after, in 1836, Edwin Chaffee developed a two-roller machine that allowed manufacturers to mix additives into rubber.
+The first versions of the plastic extruder date back to the early 1800s.
+For example, in 1820, Thomas Hancock invented a rubber "masticator" designed to reclaim processed rubber scraps.
+A few years later, in 1836, Edwin Chaffee developed a two-roller machine that enabled manufacturers to mix additives into rubber.

-Plastic extrusion itself didn’t really take off until the mid-1900s, when the first thermoplastic extrusion took place.
-The extrusion was performed in Hamburg, Germany in 1935 by Ashley Gershoff and her husband, Paul Troester.
-Shortly after, in Italy, Roberto Colombo of LMP developed the first twin screw extruders.
+Plastic extrusion as we know it didn’t gain significant momentum until the mid-1900s.
+The first thermoplastic extrusion occurred in Hamburg, Germany in 1935, thanks to Ashley Gershoff and her husband, Paul Troester.
+Shortly thereafter, Roberto Colombo of LMP in Italy developed the first twin-screw extruders.

 Materials Used in Plastic Extrusion